Tank Knights Portriss

-Tank Knights Fortress, also called Fortress, is a South Korean-Japanese co-produced animated series by SBS Productions, Dong Woo Animation and Daewon Media of South Korea in partnership with SUNRISE, NAS and Bandai Visual of Japan.
-This animated series was broadcast and shown in the Philippines and Taiwan.
-It also has an array of original merchandise such as manga, on-line games, toy figures and an audio CD soundtrack.
+Tank Knights Potriss (無限戦記ポトリス, Mugen Senki Potorisu), is a South Korean-Japanese anime television series produced by Sunrise in conjunction with SBS Productions that aired on TV Tokyo and its affiliates from April 2003 to March 2004.

 Media

 Animation series

-The animated series known as Tank Knights Portriss 無限戦記ポトリス (Mugen Senki Potorisu).
 This show was broadcast in Japanese language on TV Tokyo from April 5, 2003, to March 27, 2004.
 Five months after its Japanese telecast, the Korean language version, which was being shown on SBS, aired from August 6, 2003, to June 17, 2004, with 52 episodes.

 On-line Games

 One of the most-popular hit animation TV series was inspired by South Korea online game developed by AllStar and published by Softzen.
 Fortress 2 Blue (American name is BB Tanks).
 BB Tanks has 12 characters that were inspired by arms or tanks of the past, present, and future.
 Tank Knights Fortress has also hero or heroine what motivated from 12 characters of game.
 They are called 'Fortress Knights'.
 They are transform to human-like robot.